7 VS Code Debugging Tips That Most Developers Skip

 5. Debug Console Expressions

-The Debug Console isn't just for output — you can run arbitrary expressions while paused at a breakpoint.
-Call functions, modify variables, test fixes before you write them.
+The Debug Console is not just for output.
+You can run arbitrary expressions while paused at a breakpoint.
+Call functions, modify variables, and test fixes before you write them.

 6. Multi-Target Debugging

-If you're running a frontend and backend at the same time, you can attach the debugger to both simultaneously using a compound launch configuration:
+If you are running a frontend and backend at the same time, attach the debugger to both simultaneously using a compound launch configuration:

 7. Exception Breakpoints

 In the Debug sidebar, check Raised Exceptions under Breakpoints.
-The debugger will pause the moment any exception is thrown — before it propagates up the call stack — so you see the exact state at the point of failure, not after it unwinds.
+The debugger pauses the moment any exception is thrown, before it propagates up the call stack.
+You see the exact state at the point of failure, not after it unwinds.

 This is the fastest way to find the real source of any exception.